brylejustine97/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming
-This is me trying to create my own repository
 # HI!, I'm Justine Bryle Reyes
-This is my first time doing this.
+This is my first time doing this, creating my own repository.
 ## Have fun looking at my projects.